bbauska/UC-Davis-JS-Basics/readme.md

   alt="Define function doStuff." />
 </p>

-If I comment out do stuff here, that\'s not going to do anything.
-It\'s just going to define the function.
+If I comment out do stuff here, that&apos;s not going to do anything.
+It&apos;s just going to define the function.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~ 463/464. function dostuff immediately invoked (259) ~~~~~~~~~~~~~~~~~~~~~-->